This article is written by Mohammed Udern

-Numerous initiatives, both individual and collective, are boosting the presence of the Amazigh language and culture online.
+Numerous initiatives, both individual and collective, are boosting the presence of the Tamazight language and culture online.
 Many of them offer high-quality resources and enjoy substantial popularity.
-Examples include the 2021 launch of the Amazigh Wikipedia, driven by the efforts of up to 800 volunteers, regional-based dictionary websites, private news portals, digital libraries, and entertainment platforms, all with thousands of followers.
+Examples include the 2021 launch of the Tamazight Wikipedia, driven by the efforts of up to 800 volunteers, regional-based dictionary websites, private news portals, digital libraries, and entertainment platforms, all with thousands of followers.

-Morocco has made progress in internal reconciliation by amending laws to address the demands of Amazigh speakers.
+Morocco has made progress in internal reconciliation by amending laws to address the demands of Tamazight speakers.
 However, the challenge remains in effective implementation.
-Respecting Amazigh language rights and promoting linguistic equality will foster social integration and provide Amazigh speakers with the freedom to express their culture and identity openly, and enable them to participate more actively in civic life.
+Respecting Tamazight language rights and promoting linguistic equality will foster social integration and provide Tamazight speakers with the freedom to express their culture and identity openly, and enable them to participate more actively in civic life.

 Ait Amghar feels that the progress in Amazigh rights in Morocco has improved a lot since the incident when he was eight years old: